charmed-osm/5g-ran/bundle/README.md

-Voice traffic flow can be tested once 5G-Core(https://github.com/charmed-osm/5g-core), 5G-RAN and 5G-IMS(https://github.com/charmed-osm/5g-ims) are deployed and configured.
+Voice traffic flow can be tested once 5G-Core(https://github.com/charmed-osm/5g-core), 5G-RAN and 5G-IMS(https://github.com/charmed-osm/5g-ims) are deployed and actions are completed.
 To test voice traffic flows, a SIP client called PJSIP is already installed in the UE application.
 Follow the below steps,

 a.
 Traverse to /pjproject directory in the UE pod.